Photon-instanton collider implemented by a superconducting circuit

 \emph{Introduction.---} Instantons are time-localized solutions to a system's imaginary time equations of motion, describing quantum tunneling events.
 They typically bridge between symmetry-related configurations and carry nontrivial topological indexes~\cite{marino}.
 Instantons play important roles in many areas of physics, ranging from single-particle quantum-mechanical tunneling~\cite{marino}, through transport in low dimensional superconductors and superfluids (where they are also known as ``phase slips'', and can be thought of as vortices crossing the system)~\cite{schon90,fazio01,leggett,hriscu11,rastelli13,ergul13,vogt16,bard17}, to determining the phase diagram~\cite{polyakov} and breaking of classical conservation laws~\cite{coleman,gross81} in gauge theories.
 Most of these studies concern thermodynamic or transport properties.
 A more direct way to probe such short-lived excitations would be through resonances they may induce in the scattering cross sections or decay rates of other more stable particles with which they interact.
 However, such questions received much less attention, in large part due to lack of relevant experiments.

-Advances in the fabrication and control of superconducting circuits allow to monitor the dynamics of single microwave photons propagation.
-Recent experiments have exposed intriguing photon dynamics in a uniform Josephson junction array, in which phase slips may play an important role~\cite{kuzmin19a}.
-However, their interpretation is complicated due to the importance of disorder and charge fluctuations~\cite{bard18,houzet19,wu19}.
-It has recently been realized theoretically~\cite{camalet04,garciaripoll08,lehur12,goldstein13,peropadre13,snyman15,gheeraert17,leppakangas18,gheeraert18,yamamoto19,belyansky20} that controllable quantum simulation of many-body physics may be easier to achieve in ``quantum impurity'' setups, leading to initial experimental works~\cite{forndiaz17,magazzu18,leger19,indrajeet20}.
-In the current context, this points at a setup involving a single flux-tunable small Josephson junction (transmon qubit~\cite{koch07}) coupled to an array of large junctions.
-The array effectively screens the effects of unwanted offset charges on the small junction, and allows to controllably scatter photons off it.
-Superstrong transmon-array coupling has recently been demonstrated in such an array~\cite{kuzmin19b}.
-In this work we will show how this setup could be used to reach a regime of significant inelastic collisions of single microwave photons off phase slips in the transmon, which would dominate over other nonlinearities in the system.
-For this we develop an extension of the standard equilibrium instanton calculation~\cite{marino} to a scattering scenario, which may be useful in other fields.
+Advances in the fabrication and control of superconducting circuits allow monitoring of the dynamics of single microwave photons.
+For example, recent experiments have exposed unusual relaxation dynamics in a uniform Josephson junction array, in which phase slips play an important role~\cite{kuzmin19a}.
+However, their interpretation is complicated due to the presence of disorder and offset charge fluctuations~\cite{bard18,houzet19,wu19}.
+It has recently been realized theoretically~\cite{camalet04,garciaripoll08,lehur12,goldstein13,peropadre13,snyman15,gheeraert17,leppakangas18,gheeraert18,yamamoto19,belyansky20} that controllable quantum simulation of many-body physics may be easier to achieve in ``quantum impurity'' setups, leading to initial experiments~\cite{forndiaz17,magazzu18,kuzmin19b,puertasmartinez19,indrajeet20}.
+We thus study a single flux-tunable small Josephson junction in the regime where the Josephson energy still dominates (transmon qubit~\cite{koch07}), galvanically coupled to an array of large junctions.
+The array acts as a transmission line allowing microwave photons to controllably scatter off the small junction~\cite{kuzmin19b}.
+The large Josephson inductance makes the line wave impedance of the order of the resistance quantum, hence the array screens the effects of unwanted offset charges on the transmon without completely suppressing phase slips there.
+From a broader perspective, the large impedance amounts to an effective fine-structure constant of order unity~\cite{manucharyan09}, ushering in unprecedentedly strong correlations.
+We will show that a single photon propagating along the array may excite a phase slip at the transmon and inelastically convert into lower-frequency photons with a high probability, significantly larger than the conversion probability due to the usual Josephson quartic nonlinearity~\cite{fn:DCB}; this effect could be measured via the resulting broadening of the array modes~\cite{kuzmin19a}.
+For this we develop an extension of the standard equilibrium instanton calculation~\cite{marino} to a scattering scenario, which could be useful in other fields.
+We will now outline its main ingredients, deferring some technical details to the supplemental material~\cite{SM}.